 Mare no longer needs to be within range of a Main Unit (repeater) in barn.
 You can add up to 20 Transmitters per system and as many Pagers as needed at any time.
 Transmitters are coded directly to the Pocket Pager.

 To place your order you can either call, email, or order from our Website.
 We normally ship USPS via Priority Mail and only charge actual freight.
+We try to ship within a day or two of receiving order.

 We are proud to say our System is Designed and Assembled in the USA.